datalad-handbook/book/docs/glossary.rst

       A common Linux distribution. `More information here <https://ubuntu.com>`__.

    UUID
       Universally Unique Identifier.
-It is a character string used for *unambiguous*, identification, formatted according to a specific standard.
+It is a character string used for *unambiguous* identification, formatted according to a specific standard.
 This identification is not only unambiguous and unique on a system, but indeed *universally* unique -- no UUID exists twice anywhere *on the planet*.